 Food insecurity is a nationally recognized issue affecting college students across the United States.
 It is estimated that as many as half of American undergraduates’ experience food insecurity while pursuing college degrees, and beyond the physical hunger students experience, food insecurity has been shown to adversely affect academic performance and rates of degree completion (Hope4College.com).

-Penn State Greater Allegheny is not exempt from this challenge, with many of our students carrying the burden of being food insecure.
-As a campus, we are committed to enhancing the quality of life for our students by providing access to services and resources that address not only food insecurity, but housing insecurity and mental wellness.
+Penn State Greater Allegheny is not exempt from this public health concern, with many of our students carrying the burden of being food insecure.
+In response to this need, the PSUGA food security initiative was launched in the Fall of 2018 with a generous grant from the Jefferson Regional Foundation.
+As a campus, we have been committed to enhancing the quality of life for our students by providing access to services and resources that address not only food insecurity, but housing insecurity and mental wellness.
 We proudly stand as an agent, champion, and advocate for any student who needs help meeting their most basic needs.

 - Chancellor's Office - Dr. Jacqueline Edmondson, Chancellor and Chief Academic Officer